 To say the least, I was not only intrigued, but a bit terrified to say the least.

-How the Crying Boy ended up in my family
+How the Crying Boy Painting Ended Up in My Family

-It was likely back in the late 1960’s or early 1970’s, and my parents were up in either Vereeniging or Vredenburg, where then came upon a store, and my mom saw this painting, and thought of buying it.
-Upon asking her about it she says that she spoke to her mother-in-law who claimed that it was a very famous painting.
+It was likely back in the late 1960s or early 1970s.
+My parents were up in either Vereeniging or Vredenburg where then came upon a store.
+My mom saw this painting.
+She says that she spoke about it to her mother-in-law who claimed that it was a very famous painting.
 When my parents got back to their home, which was at the time in Green Point, my mom found that her mother-in-law had bought the painting for her and gave it to my parents as a gift.
 From there it stayed with the family, moving twice, having travelled from house to house to house – where the family home is now, where it has remained since 1973 – for 41 years to date.
 She claims that a tag line, “You didn’t have to hit me so hard” was attached to the painting.

 I often wonder if this is what a seer, who came to the house many years ago, was talking about when she said that she sensed an evil presence in the home.
 One that had followed the family around for a long time…